 The interviewer wants to hear that your weaknesses are not critical for the job to which you are applying.
 Think of a couple of things you could improve upon that are not necessary for the job, and openly share them with the interviewer.
 Here is an answer example: "I would say that my biggest weakness is in the lack of work experience that I do have; since I am newer to my career.
 With that said, I am a sponge when it comes to learning new skills and am confident that the time you take to train me will be swift and simple."8.
 How do you define good customer service?
 Start off by telling the interviewer that excellent customer service means having a positive attitude, and creating a great experience for customers while doing what it takes to ensure customers come back to your store.
 Tell the interviewer that great customer service is dropping what you are doing to happily assist a customer, greeting them when they walk through the door and asking them if you can help them find something.
 Here is an answer example: "I love to deliver great customer service, and I define this by a few factors.
 First, do my customers feel listened to?
 Did they find choices related to their needs?
 Also, was I able to give them the product knowledge they needed to make an informed decision?
 Home Depot is known for delivering exceptional customer experience, and I plan to compliment this in every way, should I be hired."9.
 When faced with a problem, how do you decide on the best solution?
 There may be more than one solution to a problem, and the interviewer would like to know how you make a final choice when you're in a situation like that.
 Efficiently comparing and contrasting, or weighing the pros and cons, is essential when choosing the best way to solve a problem.
 The interviewer wants to see that you are capable when it comes to calculating risk vs. reward.
 Think about a time when you have compared the risk and reward to a potential solution.
 Here is an answer example: "If I have a problem with multiple solutions, I always go back to the classic pros vs. cons method.
 I fully understand that although no solution is perfect, and some solutions offer lesser sacrifice while others pose potential loss.
 I have been trained to take the solution that is 'closest to the money' which means that if I am stuck between a rock and a hard place, I will choose the solution that is most beneficial to the company's bottom line."10.
 Tell me about a time when you went above and beyond for customer service.
 Talking about a time when you calmed an upset customer can be an excellent example for this question.
 Be ready to talk about the time you went above and beyond with handling a customer complaint.
 Explain how you listened to every word the customer had to say.
 Next, describe how you apologized to the customer with a calm voice and sincere heart.
 Finally, be sure to tell the interviewer what solution you offered the customer.
 Perhaps you did not charge them for a meal if it was in a restaurant.
 Maybe you offered a new dish for them to try.
 Be sure to close with how happy the customer was when they left!

 Or, you may approach the question with something you have done during the ordinary course of the day to go above and beyond for your customers.
 For example, if you work at a grocery store, you might share that you walk the customers out to their car when customer levels allow and assist them with loading the groceries in their vehicle.
 Here is an answer example: "I go above and beyond in customer service by keeping my eyes out for opportunities to help.
 I do this in my daily life, outside of work as well.
 Whether that be to help someone with a heavy package, holding the elevator door for them, or reaching something on the top shelf."11.
 Do you shop at Home Depot?
 If you do not regularly shop at Home Depot, we recommend that you make a visit to their store before your interview, so you understand the company culture and shopping experience before arriving at your meeting.
-When asked this question, you can say, "Yes, I have shopped at Home Depot!"
+When asked this question, you can say, 'Yes, I have shopped at Home Depot!'
 If you regularly visit Home Depot, that's great!
 Tell the interviewer that you are a regular, and specify why you like the store so much.
-Here is an answer example: "Yes, I have shopped at Home Depot!"12.
+Here is an answer example: "Absolutely, I shop at Home Depot!
+I come here frequently for my DIY needs, as I am currently finishing my basement.
+I have also rented tools from Home Depot.
+I have always had a great experience which is part of the reason why I am so thrilled to be here interviewing with you today."12.
 Describe a time when you disliked company rules in your last job.
 The interviewer wants to hear that you are not a rule breaker, and you support the rules the company has put into place.
 Tell the interviewer that you follow all of the company rules and are supportive of the leadership decisions the company makes regarding regulations.
 After all, there had to be some logic to their professional decision!
 Here is an answer example: "I understand that there will be times when I dislike the rules at work, and that is okay.
 I do not always need to agree.
 So long as nobody is hurt or dishonest, I will follow the rules.
 There are processes and procedures in place that I will not know everything about, and I accept that.
 For instance, my current company incorporated split shifts.
 I do not agree with them because they affect work/life balance; however, I also understand that they are a cost-saving measure for the company."13.
 Why should we not hire you?
 This interview question is similar to 'What are your weaknesses?'.
 This question can be tricky to answer because you do not want to be a hundred percent honest and lay out all the reasons the interviewer should not hire you.
 Start your answer by saying there is no reason not to hire you.
 Just tell the interviewer that you would be a great employee, and confidently share that there is no reason not to hire you!
 You might wrap it up by sharing that you are customer focused, have a proven employment record, and you love Home Depot!
 Here is an answer example: "I understand that I come from one of your competitors so I hope that you can see why it would be a benefit to your company, versus a hindrance.
 I know how to overcome objections and close a sale, and have been the top retail sales rep for the past six months running."14.
 How strong is your knowledge of power tools?
 Be honest with the interviewer about your knowledge of power tools.
 If you have a lot of knowledge and experience, that is great!
 If not, just tell the interviewer that you do not know a lot and you look forward to learning all about the tools sold at Home Depot.
 The interviewer will likely ensure you receive extra training when you start, to help you learn the ins-and-outs of their products.
 Here is an answer example: "I would rate my power tool knowledge as intermediate level.
 I have used them for various projects around the home but certainly still have a lot to learn.
 I look forward to taking my existing interest and elevating that with your Home Depot product training program."15.
 Do you see yourself a leader?
 When have you led a team?
 Perhaps you have led a club at work, been a coach for a youth sports team, or were on the advisory board for a non-profit organization.
 You should always be prepared to show the interviewer that you have a natural ability to lead others.
 Whether you have led a group of 500 or a team of 2, you must display to the interviewer that you are capable of handling the responsibility that comes with being a leader and mentor.

 Talk about your desire to be a leader.
 Share with the interviewer that you strive to be a role model for others.
 Explain that you jump at the opportunity to lead groups, encourage your counterparts, and be a face of the organization when challenges arise.
 Here is an answer example: "In my current position, I am the president of the social committee.
 I love that I have the opportunity to encourage employee engagement while being a positive influence on the workplace culture.
 I am a natural leader because I start with leading by example.
 As a leader, I make myself available to others who need mentor-ship, a bit of assistance in adjusting to their role, or just a listening ear when they've had a tough day.
 I am confident in my leadership abilities and look forward to joining your team in a leadership role."16.
 Tell me about a time when you did not have enough time to complete all assigned tasks.
 How did you prioritize?
 Start off by telling the interviewer that you are typically an organized person and achieve everything on time.
 Share how you usually organize your work.
 You might share that you keep a to-do list of all the objectives that you must complete, keep your electronic calendar up-to-date and that you spend 5-10 minutes at the beginning of your day reviewing your calendar for the day as well as prioritizing your to-do list for that day.